1. A Previous “End of the Age”?

 What this tells us:

-Firstly, the passage in verse 22 was mistranslated in most Bible versions, making it sound as if the “prince of the covenant” gets destroyed.
+Firstly, the passage in verse 22 (of chapter 11) was mistranslated in most Bible versions, making it sound as if the “prince of the covenant” gets destroyed.
 This does not make sense, for in the very next verse we read that he is very much alive: “after the league is made with him he shall act deceitfully,” etc. The reason for this mistranslation?
 Apparently, to make it easier to fit certain details of ancient history into this part of Gabriel’s message.
 (For details, see here.)

 Secondly, the word “League” was used for agreements between human beings.
 “Covenant” could be used the same way, or for agreements between God and human beings.
 So to clarify which type of agreement is being referred to here, the word “league” establishes the fact that this is a down-to-earth, worldly agreement between warring groups of human beings.
 It has nothing to do with the ancient, sacred covenant made between God and the Hebrew nation.